 Spectacular natural cave with wonderfully breezy shady benches to sit on and admire the view, sweet monkeys in the car park, lovely lush gardens with lily pad lake.
+Limestone cave temple on 12 acres with Buddha sculptures & a garden with a reflexology footpath.

 Well cared for old town bustling with restaurants and local food vendor that you will be spoil for choice.
 Easy to get around and has night market on weekends.